frsyuki/spread/README.md

 ## Overview

-SpreadOSD is a distributed storage system that can store large data like photos, musics, movies, etc.
+SpreadOSD is a distributed storage system that can store large data link photos, music movies, etc.

 You can increase storage capacity dynamically as adding servers.
 Replication is supported, and failover is done within a very short downtime.